Strathclyde Applied Economics Centre for Doctoral Training

 Our aim is to provide our PhD students with expert supervision in a collegial research environment, to support them in achieving excellence in rigorous research, and to use our collective expertise of engaging beyond the confines of academia to help our students realise the broader impact of their research.

-As a member of the Strathclyde Applied Economics Centre for Doctoral Training, you will:
+As a member of the Strathclyde Applied Economics Centre for Doctoral Training, PhD students will:

 - join our friendly and collegial applied economics PhD environment in which a community of students undertake applied economics research;